 Pros of Bank Savings Accounts

 - Easy to open: You can open a savings account in person, online, or over the phone.
-The opening minimums are typically low, and banks may allow you to have multiple accounts, such as one for children, to help you save for short- or intermediate-term financial goals.
+The opening minimums are typically low.
+Some banks may allow you to have multiple accounts, such as one for children, to help you save for short- or intermediate-term financial goals.
 Some savings accounts offer bonuses for new members.

 - Insured by FDIC: The main benefit of a savings account is the safety of your money.
-All savings accounts are covered by the Federal Deposit Insurance Corporation (FDIC) which insures your deposits for up to $250,000 per account.
+All savings accounts are covered by the Federal Deposit Insurance Corporation (FDIC).
+This means your deposits are insured for up to $250,000 per account.
 If the bank fails and can't provide you with your money, the FDIC will make arrangements for you to get your money back.

 - Easy to access money: These accounts also offer flexibility and easy access to your money.
 With a savings account, you can generally withdraw money up to six times per month.
 If you go beyond that limit, your bank may charge fees.